RustyPyGuy/AoC_2022/README.md

 - Solved!
 This was a fun one.
 - Several nested loops.
 Probably could make this one more performant with some early loop breakouts and definitely by sharing mutable variables to reduce memory operations.

-### Day 10 and beyond!
+### Day 10
+- Skipped for now.
+Check back later.
+### Day 11
+- Solved part One!
+Rumors are part 2 has a non-obvious mathemetical concept that I'll come back to.
+- Reformatted the input into YAML with string slicing.
+Used `serde` and `serde_yaml` to process the input and then procesed it further to get in the structs I wanted.
+This was the long way around inputting the data, but I wanted to learn the concepts of serialization and deserialization.
+I spent a lot of extra time on that.
+- Also a good use of a `VecDeque`.
+### More Days Ahead!
-If I get this far, I will be doing better than 2021!
+If I get much beyond Day 10, I be doing better than 2021!